dineshbali18/GDP-2/README.md

 For BearCat Finance, use pie/donut charts to show expense proportions, bar/line charts for category trends over time, and heatmaps/treemaps for detailed patterns and hierarchies.\
 Interactive features like tooltips, drill-downs, and filters enhance user engagement.\
 Libraries like Chart.js, D3.js, and ApexCharts offer flexibility and customization for smooth performance.

+**Enhanced Visual Analytics for Savings Goals**\
+Adding a new visual analytics features for tracking savings goals in the Bearcat Finance App.\
+Users can now view progress through advanced interactive charts that show detailed breakdowns of their savings contributions.\
+Implementing dynamic visualizations (e.g., bar charts, pie charts) to display savings progress over time.\
+Integrating color-coded milestones and percentage completion bars for easier goal tracking.\
+Users can now filter their savings data by date range or specific goal to get a deeper insight into their progress.